-Soy sauce is something that many people use on various dishes.
-It’s a rather tasty type of sauce that goes perfectly with certain types of meals.
+Soy sauce is something that many of us use on various dishes, as it’s a rather tasty type of sauce that goes perfectly with certain types of meals.

-You can easily buy soy sauce from the store if you want to.
+You can easily buy some from the store if you want to.
 However, many people have taken to making their own at home.

-For example, you might have soy sauce that turns out a little bit too thin.
-In this situation, is there anything that you can do to thicken it?
+For example, you might make some that turns out a little bit too thin.
+In this situation, is there anything you can do to thicken it up?

 1 – Use Cornstarch

 Using cornstarch might be the most practical way to thicken soy sauce.
 Cornstarch is good to keep around in your kitchen area because it’s such a great thickening agent.

 The basic idea is to mix cornstarch with a bit of water to make a slurry.
 Typically, when making a cornstarch slurry, you’ll combine cornstarch with an equal amount of water.